coachmanjeet/coachmanjeet/README.md

 Most of my work is hands-on: real code, clear patterns, and tested setups for AI Agents, Multi-agent teams, Eval, Observability, Self Improving Agents.

-What I work on
+## What I work on

-AI Agents: single-agent, multi-agent, MCP-based, browser agents, voice agents AI Evals: Model evals, RAG evals, Agent evals, harness evals, multi-modal evals Agent Observablity: Agent monitoring, multi agent observablity, control tower
+- AI Agents platform: single-agent, multi-agent, MCP-based, browser agents, voice agents
+- AI Evals: Model evals, RAG evals, Agent evals, harness evals, multi-modal evals
+- Agent Observablity: Agent monitoring, multi agent observablity, control tower

-A connected stack for the **Agent Development Life Cycle** — discover what to automate, build the agent, ship with evals, observe in production, and close the loop with auto-optimization.
+- A connected stack for the **Agent Development Life Cycle** — discover what to automate, build the agent, ship with evals, observe in production, and close the loop with auto-optimization.
 Each project below plugs into that flywheel.

 ```
    🔍 Discover   →   🛠️  Build   →   🧪 Eval   →   📡 Observe        →   ⚡ Optimize